Khoobsurat (2014 film): Domestic

 Khoobsurat opened to a slow start at the box office, with occupancies ranging from 15 to 20 percent at multiplexes and single screens across India.
-The film earned about ₹27.4 million on its opening day.
+The film earned about ₹27.4 million on its opening day, it is one of the lowest openings of Sonam Kapoor.
 Due to positive word of mouth, Khoobsurat showed 30% growth at the box office, earning ₹37.4 million on the second day of release and ₹50.5 million on the third.
 The film netted a total of ₹115 million during the first three days of release, with Box Office India describing the weekend collections as "low", but with "good" trending.
 The film remained steady throughout the rest of the week, netting ₹191 million in India alone.
 Remaining steady on its eighth day of release, the film collected ₹15.3 million, and a further ₹24.4 million on its ninth day, being declared as a "hit" by various media outlets.

 Overseas

 Khoobsurat performed fairly well overseas.
 As of 21 September 2014, Khoobsurat earned ₹110 million in Pakistan, ₹30.6 million in the United States and Canada, ₹36.9 million in the UK, ₹69.3 million in the United Arab Emirates, ₹3.5 million in Australia, ₹0.90 million in New Zealand and ₹4.70 million in Malaysia.
 In the first two days of release, it had netted a total of ₹250 million in the overseas markets.